BrendanGasparin/Project-METAL-SNAKE/README.md

 This project will be throughly documented in multiple media formats so that it can be replicated.

 Remember to give this repository a star and give Project Manager [Brendan Gasparin](https://github.com/brendangasparin) a follow on Github to keep up with other projects.

 ---

-Here is the daily project log:
+Here is the project log:
 - [Project Log](./project-log/log.md)

 ---